sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 ### Add the Cognito Authenticated Role

 Now we are ready to add the IAM role our authenticated users will assume.
 We could simply add it directly in the `CognitoStack` class.
-But let's use this oppurtunity to explore an aspect of CDK that really sets it apart from the old CloudFormation way of using YAML or JSON.
+But let's use this opportunity to explore an aspect of CDK that really sets it apart from the old CloudFormation way of using YAML or JSON.
 The ability to easily create custom constructs.

 #### Create a Construct in CDK

 So far we've been using the built-in constructs that come with AWS CDK.
 Now let's create one of our own.
-We are going to abstract out the process of creating an authenticated role into its own construct.
-It allows us to separate the complexity involved in creating this role and ensure that we can resuse it later when we are working with Identity Pools.
+We are going to abstract out the process of creating an authenticated IAM role.
+It allows us to separate the complexity involved in creating this role and ensure that we can reuse it later when we are working with Identity Pools.

 {%change%} Create a new file in `infrastructure/lib/CognitoAuthRole.js` and add: